wcresko/lab_website/_pages/lab_members.md

 ![](../images/lab_folks/hannah.jpg){:height="200px" width="200px"}

 > My broad research interests center around determining the genetic and environmental basis for phenotypic traits using genomic and classical quantitative genetics approaches.
-Specifically, I am interested in the intimate coevolutionary relationships between hosts and their symbionts, whether these relationships are categorized as parasitic, commensal, or mutualistic in nature.
-I am currently working on the Early Growth and Development Study (EGDS) with Leslie Leve, using a quantitative genetics approach to estimate the heritability of the microbiome and other related child health traits.
+Specifically, I am interested in how the microbiome is shaped by host and environmental factors and how host-microbe interactions affect host health and fitness in human and fish populations.

 ____________